 Combating Career Dissatisfaction: The Changing Priorities of In-House Counsel

 Axiom’s first annual in-house counsel survey report, The View from Inside, painted a grim picture: lawyers are leaving once sought-after in-house roles.
 Where are they looking to go, and why?
-Axiom lawyer Dave shared his perspective on the report as well as advice for those looking to make a career change in the new year.
+Dave, an IP attorney who is part of the Axiom network, shared his perspective on the report as well as advice for those looking to make a career change in the new year.

 Low headcount and burdensome administrative tasks are taxing in-house legal departments, exacerbating burnout and attrition